kgdunn/pid-book/process-monitoring/what-is-process-monitoring-about.rst

 Most industries have now realized that product quality is not an option.
 There was historical thinking that quality is the equivalent of "gold-plating" your product, but that has mostly fallen away.
 Product quality is not always a cost-benefit trade-off: it is beneficial to you in the long-term to improve your :index:`product quality`, and for your customers as well.

-As we spoke about in the :ref:`univariate review section <SECTION-univariate-review>`, good quality products (low variability) actually boost your profits by lowering costs in the long thermocouples.
+As we spoke about in the :ref:`univariate review section <SECTION-univariate-review>`, good quality products (low variability) actually boost your profits by lowering costs in the long term.
 You have lower costs when you *do not* have to scrap off-specification product, or have to rework bad product.
 You have increased long-term sales with more loyal customers and improved brand reputation as a reliable and consistent supplier.

 An example that most people in North America can relate to is the rise in Asian car manufacturers' market share, at the expense American manufacturers' market share.
 The market has the perception that Asian cars are more reliable than American cars and resale rates certainly reflect that.
 The perception has started to change since 2010, as North American manufacturers have become more quality conscious.
 That is an illustration of how lack of variability in your product can benefit you.